Adam Hart-Davis: Personal life

 Hart-Davis was born and brought up in Henley-on-Thames, the youngest child of the publisher Sir Rupert Hart-Davis (1907–1999) and his second wife, Catherine Comfort Borden-Turner.
-He was educated at St Andrew's Preparatory School, near Pangbourne, and then at Eton College, before studying chemistry at Merton College, Oxford.
+He was educated at St Andrew's Preparatory School, near Pangbourne, and then at Eton College, before reading chemistry at Merton College, Oxford.
 He then took a PhD degree in organometallic chemistry at the University of York and spent three years as a post-doctoral scholar at the University of Alberta in Canada.
 Subsequently, he worked at the Oxford University Press, editing science texts and chess manuals.
 In 2004 he was awarded an honorary degree (Doctor of Letters) from the University of Bath.

 He was married to Adrienne Alpin (m.
-1965–1995), with whom he had two sons, Damon and Jason Hart-Davis.
+1965–1995), with whom he had two sons, Damon and Jason.
 His second wife is psychologist Dr. Susan Blackmore, whom he married on 19 June 2010.
 His siblings are the journalist Duff Hart-Davis and Bridget, the dowager Lady Silsoe.
 He is an uncle of the journalist Alice Hart-Davis.